patrickmuchmore/RPackageTemplate/README.md

 Next, click on `Add key`, and paste the public key from before into the text box.
 It is recommended to label your SSH keys, particularly when using more than one.
 Press the `Add key` button when finished.

 ![Bitbucket add key](./readme/BitbucketAddKey.png)

+## Cloning the project repository into RStudio

+With RStudio configured for git, and your ssh key registered with the git host, you're ready to clone the package template repository.
+From the `File` menu select `New Project...`, then click on `Version Control` followed by `Git`.
+Enter `git@bitbucket.org:biostatpo1/rpackagetemplate.git` for the `Repository URL`.
+To change the target local directory for the cloned repository, set `Create project as subdirectory of:` to the desired file system path.
+Do not change the default `Project directory name:`.
+If `Open in new session` is checked, RStudio will automatically switch to the new project after completing the download.
+After setting the appropriate option values, click `Create Project` to clone the repository using git.